 The Daway C30 is our top choice for many reasons, not the least of which is: it is twice as wide as a normal bike seat!
 Gone are the days where you have to choose which butt cheek to sit on when you get on your bike, you can use both!

 Extra Wide Frame with Thick Foam: This seat is squishy and comfortable enough that you might as well be pedaling your sofa down the road.
-Daway found the perfect balance with foam which leaves everything well cushioned while allowing you to stay firm in the saddle and not feel like you’re wobbling around.
+Daway found the perfect balance with foam that leaves everything well cushioned, while allowing you to stay firm in the saddle and not feel like you’re wobbling around.

-Waterproof Covering: For some reason, many companies seem to think the the best bike seat for overweight riders should be covered in a spandex or other breathable material.
-Unfortunatley, anything but a wateproof covering will leave the foam in your seat able to soak up as much water as it comes in contact with.
-But what if you store your bike indoors or live somehwere without much rain?
+Waterproof Covering: For some reason, many companies seem to think that the best bike seat for overweight riders should be covered in spandex or other breathable material.
+Unfortunately, anything but a waterproof covering will leave the foam in your seat able to soak up as much water as it comes in contact with.
+But what if you store your bike indoors or live somewhere without much rain?
 Well, your sweat is water.
-Believe me, you want a waterproof saddle so if doesn’t soak up the sweat from your nether regions and harbor it.
+Believe me, you want a waterproof saddle so it doesn’t soak up the sweat from your nether regions and harbor it.

 Universal Fit: Whatever you have that needs a plus size bike seat, this will fit on it.
 As an added bonus, it comes with everything you need to install it!

 Who shouldn’t get this seat?
 If you’re into riding fast, this might not be the best seat for you.
 It is not an aggressive seat meant for racing, but rather one that is made for commutes and easy riding.
 Also, if you are over 500 pounds (the weight capacity of this seat) you might want to give it a pass.
 However, if slow and steady is more your style, then it doesn’t matter whether you’re elderly, have a fat bum, or just want more comfort, this is the seat for you!